Workflow Configuration

 • INVALID_CONTINUE_SLUG — the named slug does not exist in this node.

-• CONTINUE_SLUG_CYCLE — explicit slug targets form a cycle (e.g. q1 → q2 → q1).
-The validator does not detect cycles formed implicitly via order ordering combined with explicit slug targets.
+• CONTINUE_SLUG_CYCLE — explicit CONTINUE slug targets within a node form a cycle (e.g. q1 → q2 → q1).

 CLOSE_CONVERSATION